CherryFramework/tm-style-switcher/readme.txt

 == Installation ==

-1. Upload "Cherry Popups" folder to the "/wp-content/plugins/" directory
+1. Upload "TM Style Switcher" folder to the "/wp-content/plugins/" directory
 2. Activate the plugin through the "Plugins" menu in WordPress

 == Screenshots ==